 To reorder screens, drag a screen to the preferred position on the list of screens on the left.
 If you’ve already created an app menu, it will affect the order of the screens, unless you use custom menu links.
 The topmost screen in the list is always the first screen a user sees in your app.

-Hover over the screen name on the list of screens to the left displays a Gear icon, which you can then click to see all screen options below.
+Hovering over the screen name on the list of screens to the left displays a gear icon, which you can then click to see all screen options below.

 Note that renaming the screen does not rename it in the menu – therefore the user will not see a change.